 Vehicle Crash Fatality Statistics in Iowa

-- The Iowa Department of Transportation also records vehicle crash fatalities involving bicycles and ATVs.
-Fortunately, these numbers have remained small, totalling less than 8% of fatalities since 2017.
+• The Iowa Department of Transportation also records vehicle crash fatalities involving bicycles and ATVs.
+Fortunately, these numbers have remained small, totaling less than 8% of fatalities since 2017.

-- It is estimated that the total annual costs of vehicle crash fatalities in Iowa is over $3.5 billion.
+• It is estimated that the total annual cost of vehicle crash fatalities in Iowa is over $3.5 billion.

 The Iowa Department of Transportation has identified five main causes of vehicle crashes in the state, and is making efforts to educate drivers about their risks and legal penalties.